NYCEDU/nycedu-automation/README.md

 - Install node version 4.xx or above
 - Node should come with `npm`.
 Install if it doesn't.
-- Add your Typeform and Slack API keys to your local computer's environment. *DO NOT EVER COMMIT THESE KEYS TO GITHUB.*
+- Add your Typeform, Slack, and Twitter API keys to your local computer's environment. *DO NOT EVER COMMIT THESE KEYS TO GITHUB.*

 ```
 (in Terminal - skip this step if you already have a bash_profile)